-To begin, I used white corn tortillas, and using a pizza cutter, I cut the tortilla into strips.
-Then, I added the cut tortillas into a bowl and tossed them in a lime juice.
+First, I used white corn tortillas, and using a pizza cutter; I cut the tortilla into strips.
+Then, I added the cut tortillas into a bowl and tossed them in lime juice.
 Next, I sprinkled a combination of chili powder and cumin.

 Once seasoned, I add to the basket of my air-fryer and cook at 370 degrees for 10 minutes, tossing once at the 5 minutes mark.
 If using an oven, place lime-soaked and seasoned tortilla strips on a baking sheet with a silicone baking and cook in a 375-degree oven.
-Then, remove from the oven and turn over and cook for another 10 minutes.
+Then, remove from the oven, turn over, and cook for another 10 minutes.

 When I serve southwest coleslaw, I like to add the tortilla strips on top for a little extra crunch.

-To "veganize" any recipe, all you need to do is replace the non-vegan ingredients with your favorite vegan ingredients.
+To "veganize" any recipe, you need to replace the non-vegan ingredients with your favorite vegan ingredients.
 Any recipe, even my friend Kim's southwest coleslaw recipe, can be made healthy and plant-based.